-Future maintenance of the proposed dike would include routine inspections and occasional minor repairs of the embankment and its associated features following construction completion.
+Future maintenance of the proposed dike would include routine inspections and occasional minor repairs of the embankment and its associated features following construction completion, and mowing or selective vegetation removal within the vegetation free zone.
 Given the distance from the site to recreational amenities, these activities would not interfere with recreational activities and therefore effects to overall recreation resources are not anticipated.